TrellixVulnTeam/swahilipython_SCMU/Doc/library/pkgutil.rst

    *name* argument.
 This feature is similar to :file:`\*.pth` files (see the :mod:`site` module for more information), except that it doesn't special-case lines starting with ``import``.
 A :file:`\*.pkg` file is trusted at face
-   value: apart from checking for duplicates, all entries found in a :file:`\*.pkg` file are added to the path, regardless of whether they exist on the filesystem.
+   value: apart kutoka checking for duplicates, all entries found in a :file:`\*.pkg` file are added to the path, regardless of whether they exist on the filesystem.
 (This is a feature.)